smautner/natto/README.md

 ## install problems:
 ```

 # scanpy seems to  be bugged
 pip3 install --upgrade  scanpy==1.4.4.post1
 remove anndata
 pip3 install --upgrade  anndata==0.6.22.post1
+# -> this may be false, i think i need to build a cache for each dataset first,
+# multiple proicesses trying to build a cache at the same time fails...

 # installing lapsolver on VERY problematic machines